thiago-cav/Amazonian_atelines/README.md

 4. Worst scenario
     - Maps of hotspots of vulnerability to climate change and 21st century refugia for each taxon under a worst-case scenario of climate change.
 4. Current period (1981-2010)
-    - Uncertainty interactive maps for all taxa for the current period.
+    - Uncertainty interactive maps for each taxon in the current period.
 5. Future period (2041-2070) - Moderate
     - Uncertainty interactive maps for each taxon under the moderate climate change scenario.
-6. Future period (2041-2070) - Moderate
+6. Future period (2041-2070) - Worst-case
     - Uncertainty interactive maps for each taxon under the worst-case climate change scenario.

 # Getting Started